alism3/crowdfunding_backend/README.md

 Django_Project

 # Crowdfunding Back End
-{{ your name here }}
+Alpaca_Heaven

 ## Planning:
 ### Concept/Name
-Alpaca Paws & Causes: A whimsical crowdfunding platform dedicated to supporting alpaca farms and the adorable alpacas themselves.
+Alpaca Paws & Causes: A crowdfunding platform dedicated to supporting alpaca farms and the adorable alpacas themselves.
 The idea is to offer unique, humor-filled "pledge levels" that connect donors directly to the specific needs and quirky personalities of the alpaca community.
 From funding "Marta's Shopping Spree" (for a new Prada bag, of course!) to ensuring "Mama Alpaca's Brood" is well-fed or buying "Christmas Sweaters for Shearling Alpacas," we make giving fun and impactful.
 My goal is to bring a smile to your face while providing vital support to alpaca farmers and their fluffy friends.

 ### Intended Audience/User Stories
 {{ Who are your intended audience?
 How will they use the website? }}

 AUDIENCE
 - Animal lovers, especially those with a fondness for alpacas.
 (Like Me)
 - People looking for unique and humorous gift ideas.
 (Can be part of a gift for a birthday, your friends make a donation and you receive a personalize photo of an Alpaca)